HE201931/RASPBERRY_PICO_ELEC/README.md

 ## Goals

 This project aims to
-* Fetch a distance from ultrasonic probe with a raspberry pico
+* fetch a distance from ultrasonic probe with a raspberry pico
 * send fetched distance to serial port and process data received
 * turn on/off some diodes depending on boundary distance
 * set a boundary distance